-- Teachers may incorporate academic skills through theme-based activities.
+- Educators may incorporate academic skills through theme-based activities.

-- The main goal is to develop social and emotional skills by teacher modeling.
+- The main goal is to develop social and emotional skills through educator modeling.

-- The teacher acts as a facilitator of learning rather than a lecturer of direct instruction.
+- The educator acts as a facilitator of learning rather than a lecturer of direct instruction.

 - The focus is on the process rather than the product.

-- Teachers work hard to create an atmosphere of discovery, exploration and appropriate risk-taking.
+- Educators work hard to create an atmosphere of discovery, exploration, and appropriate risk-taking.

-- The class is very structured, routine oriented and primarily teacher led.
+- The class is very structured, routine-oriented, and primarily educator-led.

-- Children spend the majority of the day learning letters and sounds, colors, shapes, and numbers, as well as participate in handwriting practice and other academics.
-Learning drills, the completion of worksheets, and a few art projects are also part of the routine, structured day.
+- Children spend the majority of the day learning letters and sounds, colors, shapes, and numbers, as well as participating in handwriting practice and other academics.
+Learning drills, the completion of worksheets, and a few art projects are also part of the structured day.

 - Children spend a fair amount of their day sitting and “working”, but normally allow for some unstructured time.
 It’s just that there will be less of this than in play-based preschools.